 Choose the New private Window option.

 Here also a new window exhibiting the details of the private browsing will appear.
-It will let you know what Mozilla Firefox do when you choose to switch on its private browsing.
+It will let you know what Mozilla Firefox does when you choose to switch on it’s private browsing.

-Mozilla Firefox warns you with a special notification that your Internet Service Provider or ISP will be able to keep a track on your visit pages.
+Mozilla Firefox warns you with a special notification that your Internet Service Provider or ISP will be able to keep track of your visit pages.

 Those users who wish to use the keyboard shortcuts can press Ctrl + Shift + N keys on their keyboard.